solargrammars/solargrammars.github.io/_drafts/color-gates.md

 In color descriptions, nouns serve usually as pivot from where an inherent color is referenced.
 For example, when we describe a color as "sad banana" we know we are referring to a type of yellow.
-Same with something than contains nouns such  as sun, school bus , vanilla, etc.
+Same with something than contains nouns such  as sun, school bus, vanilla, etc.

-Probably Glove vectors were obtained through at task that is orthogonal to color description grounding, which is basically training a language model, where we try to maximize the likelihood of a word given a defined context.
-In that sense, if we assume two yellow things , such as `banana` and `taxi`  their vectors in Glove will probably be quite distant, as there do not co-occur  so frequently.
-In Glove , the closest vectors to banana are probably are associated to other fruits, such as apple or orange, and the closest vectors to taxi will be probably associated to other transportation mediums.
+Glove vectors were obtained through at task that is orthogonal to color description grounding, which is basically training a language model, where we try to maximize the likelihood of a word given a defined context.
+In that sense, if we assume two yellow things, such as `banana` and `taxi`, their vectors in Glove will probably be quite distant, as those words do not co-occur so frequently.
+In Glove, the closest vectors to `banana` are probably are associated to other fruits, such as apple or orange, and the closest vectors to `taxi` will be probably associated to other transportation mediums.
 Glove is not color aware, or more generally, pretrained vectors are not attribute-aware.
 That does not mean we cannot use then as an initial representation and condition them based on additional information, such